phi-grib/pivot-test/README.md

 1. node_modules/pivottable/dist/tips_data.min.js (only contains test data)
 1. node_modules/subtotal/dist/subtotal.min.js

-For the implemantation examples, please check src/app/app.component.ts .
+For the implementation examples, please check src/app/app.component.ts .

 For further information on the usage of [Pivottable.js](https://github.com/nicolaskruchten/pivottable) and [Subtotal](https://github.com/nicolaskruchten/pivottable), please check their README.md files and their wikis, both in their own GitHub pages.

-Other chart renderers such as D3.js, C3.js or Google Charts are shipped with [Pivottable.js](https://github.com/nicolaskruchten/pivottable), but their respective javascript plotting libraries should be installed as dependencies.
+Other chart renderers such as D3.js, C3.js or Google Charts are shipped with [Pivottable.js](https://github.com/nicolaskruchten/pivottable), but their respective Javascript plotting libraries should be installed as dependencies.

 ## Development server